 Now that you have Pitcher open, you should be able to immediately hear the effect when playing the vocals through that mixer channel.

-When using Pitcher, it can be helpful to know which key your vocal is in or which key you want it to be.
+Knowing which key your vocal is in or which key you want it to be can be helpful when using Pitcher.
 You can then individually select which notes the vocal will be confined to.

-To select which notes the vocal is allowed to play, click on the corresponding note so that it does not light up.
+To select which notes the vocal is allowed to play, click on the corresponding note, so it does not light up.

-You can also change the speed of the pitch using the dial on the left and adjust the fine pitch of the vocal with the dial on the right.
+You can also change the pitch speed using the dial on the left and adjust the fine pitch of the vocal with the dial on the right.

-Auto-tune is so popular mainly because of its ability to make any vocal sound pitch-perfect, regardless of how they were recorded in the first place.
-Its prominence in all genres means that it is now one of the most used effects in any music producer’s toolkit.
+Autotune is so popular mainly because of its ability to make any vocal sound pitch-perfect, regardless of how they were recorded in the first place.
+Its prominence in all genres means it is now one of the most used effects in any music producer’s toolkit.